Tips for a Healthier Heart

-Try an at home dance workout, start gardening and see what causes depression and work against it.
-Maintain a good social relation with your friends as that will help your heart at staying happy because of low-stress levels.
+Try an at-home dance workout, start gardening and see what causes depression, and work against it.
+Maintain a good social relationship with your friends as that will help your heart at staying happy because of low stress levels.
 If you feel stressed, read a book or listen to your favorite music.

 Check the following tips on how to live a stress-free life for a healthier heart: